vlad-ro/Colorer-schemes/README.md

   * Added new syntax for Groovy and gsp (and Jenkinsfile)
   * Fixed build issue under Windows where perl output redirected to a file is trimmed
-  * hrc/test/runtest.py: Updated to work with Python3, TODO: check changes with Python2
+  * hrc/test/runtest.py: Updated to work with Python3
   * hrc/test/runtest.pl: Force text diffs
   * TODO: check for test failures under Linux, shows 5 under Windows